unixunion/mod-auth-mgr/README.md

 ## Dependencies

-This busmod requires a vertx-couchbase from: https://github.com/unixunion/vertx-couchbase.git
+This busmod requires a mod-couchbase from: https://github.com/unixunion/vertx-couchbase.git

 You will also need a couch bucket and view to return the data. eg: